steve-mcintyre/shim-review/README.md

 * CVE-2022-28735
 * CVE-2022-28736

-We have patches included for all of these in our GRUB2 package
+We have patches included for all of these in our GRUB2 packages based on version 2.06.
+Older versions of GRUB2 are still around in Debian repos, but will be revoked via SBAT updates.

 * CVE-2022-28737